nickmooney/remarkable-patches/README.md

 This patch causes the web interface to bind to `wlan0` instead, meaning you should be able to access it over a wireless network.
 Note that the UI will still say to navigate to the USB IP, but this is erroneous.

-You can find this patch in `xochitl-2.1.1.3-wlan0.bspatch`.
+You can find this patch in `xochitl-w.x.y.z-wlan0.bspatch`.

 #### lo

 This patch causes the web interface to bind to localhost instead, so you can access it via an SSH tunnel (e.g. `ssh -L 8080:localhost:80 root@remarkable`).
 I can confirm that this patch plays nicely with the Web UI invincibility patch.

-You can find this patch in `xochitl-2.1.1.3-lo.bspatch`.
+You can find this patch in `xochitl-w.x.y.z-lo.bspatch`.

 ## Applying a patch